crescent-network/crescent/x/farming/spec/01_concepts.md

 ### Public Farming Plan

 A public farming plan can be created only through governance proposal.

-The proposal must be first agreed and passed before a public farming plan can be created.
+- The proposal must be first agreed and passed before a public farming plan can be created.
+- A creation fee is not required.

 ### Private Farming Plan